pippim/pippim.github.io/programs/mserve.md

 appear.

-`m` is a wrapper Python script that centers a logo on your screen for a couple seconds while **mserve** is loaded into memory.
+`m` is a wrapper Python script that centers a logo on your screen for a moment while **mserve** is loaded into memory.
+Using `m` instead of `mserve.py` speeds up loading because `mserve.pyc` is automatically called and it is half the size.
+As of August 30, 2023, the former is 765 KB and the latter is 409 KB.

 `m` and `mserve.py` do not need to be added to your path.
 You can call them with `/path/to/m` or `/path/to/mserve.py` from the command line.
-If you followed the installation tip above it would be `<HOME>/mserve/m` for Linux like machines or `<HOME>\mserve\m` for Windows.
+If you followed the installation tip above, it would be `<HOME>/mserve/m` for Linux-like machines, or `<HOME>\mserve\m` for Windows.
 As of August 30, 2023, **mserve** will not run under Windows without modification.